cleyfe/Cryptos-ma-alerts/README.md

 # TelegramBot
-Build a telegram bot that sends price alerts twice a day
+The telegram bot fetches cryptocurrencies price data from the Binance API and sends an alert twice a day.

+Pre-requisite:
+- build a bot on Telegram using BotFather
+- input the TOKEN and chatID of your bot in the script
+- Have fun! =)